Tutorial: Todo List¶

 print(f'{l}\t{i}')

-command class to Todo.__arguments__
+Add the Show command class to Todo.__arguments__ collection without

 instantiating it: